Learn how we process your CRM data

 The Geo-point on a map

-See where one, some, or all of your customers are on a map, at a glance, to better understand where they are.
+See where one, some, or all of your customers are on a map to better understand where they are.

 Lexer’s modeled gender, scored against the probability that their first name would be given to a male or a female